ichortower/TaterToss/README.md

 * In multiplayer, when you toss a child, the other players will see you pick up the child, but they won't see it fly into the air.
 This is vanilla behavior, since the child's jump status does not fully sync between players.
-* In multiplayer, when you toss a crawling child, the other players may see swaddled-infant frames instead of crawling ones from time to time (after the toss, the child will quickly return to normal).
-I believe this is also due to inconsistent sync, but haven't figured out a workaround yet.
+* In multiplayer, when tossing a crawling child, farmhands may see swaddled-infant frames instead of crawling ones (after the toss, the child will quickly return to normal).
+I believe this is also due to inconsistent sync, but I haven't figured out a workaround yet.
+* In multiplayer, farmhands may not be able to fully stop a walking toddler when tossing them.
+Like above, I haven't found a solution yet.